Aditya-Matta/Aditya-Matta/README.md

 🎓 2nd Year B.Tech (CST) student at Maharaja Agrasen Institute of Technology.
 💻 Passionate about building **scalable web apps** with clean UI & efficient backend systems.
-🌱 Currently Exploring
+🌱 Currently Learning
-- React Ecosystem (deeper concepts, advanced hooks, performance optimisation)
-- Redux & Redux Toolkit (state management for scalable apps)
+- Data Structures and Algorithms in C++
+- Full Stack web development in depth and its different frameworks
+- AI tools

 and improving my full-stack skills.